 The best part about these paleo no bake cookies is how easy they are to make using simple pantry ingredients that you probably already have on hand.

 They’re perfect for making ahead of time since you can prepare a batch of these in about 15-20 minutes.
 The hardest part is waiting for them to cool.
 Plus, they store easily at room temperature and they’re freezer friendly.

 HOW MANY CARBS IN KETO NO BAKE COOKIES?

-The nutritional facts for one no bake cookie is:
+The nutrition facts for one keto no bake cookie is:

 - 196 calories

 - 2g NET carbs – 5g Total Carbs – 3g Fiber